uhasker/large-language-models-for-software-engineers/src/03-generating-the-next-token.md

 Note how the counts of every token are roughly proportional to their probabilities.

-Greedy sampling has a few clear advantages: it's simple, fast, and fully deterministic.
+Greedy decoding has a few clear advantages: it's simple, fast, and fully deterministic.
 Nevertheless, it comes with a downside: it always selects the most likely token—even when that token's probability is relatively low.
-As a result, greedy sampling is often associated with repetitive output.
+As a result, greedy decoding is often associated with repetitive output.

-This concern was highlighted in the famous paper [The Curious Case of Neural Text Degeneration](https://arxiv.org/pdf/1904.09751) which shows that greedy sampling—and its close relative, beam search—often leads to repetitive text.
+This concern was highlighted in the famous paper [The Curious Case of Neural Text Degeneration](https://arxiv.org/pdf/1904.09751) which shows that greedy decoding—and its close relative, beam search—often leads to repetitive text.
 However, that study focused on GPT-2, a model that is outdated by today's standards.

 More recent research paints a more nuanced picture.
-For instance, [The Good, The Bad, and The Greedy: Evaluation of LLMs Should Not Ignore Non-Determinism](https://arxiv.org/pdf/2407.10457) found that greedy sampling actually outperformed more complex methods in some cases.
+For instance, [The Good, The Bad, and The Greedy: Evaluation of LLMs Should Not Ignore Non-Determinism](https://arxiv.org/pdf/2407.10457) found that greedy decoding actually outperformed more complex methods in some cases.
 Similarly, [A Thorough Examination of Decoding Methods in the Era of LLMs](https://arxiv.org/pdf/2402.06925) argues that no single sampling method is the best—it all depends on the task at hand.
 In practice, that does seem to hold true.

-In short, while probabilistic sampling is typically the default, greedy sampling can be a reasonable—and at times even preferable—alternative.
+In short, while probabilistic sampling is typically the default, greedy decoding can be a reasonable—and at times even preferable—alternative.

-The discussion around greedy sampling and probabilistic sampling highlights just how shaky the foundations of LLMs are and how quickly the field moves.
+The discussion around greedy decoding and probabilistic sampling highlights just how shaky the foundations of LLMs are and how quickly the field moves.
 We still lack a definitive answer to something as basic as the best sampling method—let alone more complex questions.

 ## The Temperature Parameter